 - Wherever possible, physical distancing must be maintained during the delivery of care.

-- In-person services must only proceed when the anticipated benefits of such services outweigh the risks to the patient and the physician.
+- In-person services must only proceed when the anticipated benefits of such services outweigh the risks to the patient and the physician or surgeon.

 - Registrants are accountable and are best positioned to determine the need for, urgency and appropriateness of in-person services.